Deian Verón

-Deian Verón (born 25 September 2000) is an Argentine professional footballer who plays as a midfielder for Chilean club Deportes La Serena on loan from Estudiantes LP.
+Deian Verón (born 25 September 2000) is an Argentine professional footballer who plays as a midfielder for Uruguayan Primera División Amateur club Bella Italia.

 Career

 Verón began in Estudiantes' academy, he made his reserves debut on 24 November 2017 versus Atlético Tucumán under Leandro Benítez.
 He was promoted into Ricardo Zielinski's first-team in January 2021 and was assigned shirt number 11; the same number his father and grandfather wore for the club.
 He initially appeared on the substitute's bench for Copa de la Liga Profesional matches against River Plate, Godoy Cruz and Racing Club.
 Aged twenty, Verón made his senior debut on 7 March during a 5–0 win in the Copa de la Liga away to Arsenal de Sarandí; he replaced Juan Sánchez Miño off the bench.

 In January 2022, Verón was loaned out to Central Córdoba SdE until the end of 2022.

 On 14 July 2022, he scored his first goal in the first division of Argentina.

 In 2024, he was loaned out to Primera B de Chile side Deportes La Serena.

 On February 11, 2024, before the start of the regular season, he suffered a ligament injury that left him off the field for several months.
 In May he decided to return to Estudiantes to continue his physical recovery.

 In mid-December 2024, he terminated his contract with Estudiantes de La Plata and joined Miami F.C. of the USL Championship, the second division of United States soccer.